rene-richter/moderncpp/docs/25_creation_destruction.md

 A: ...

-Q: Where are `std::cin` and `std::cout` defined?
+Q: Where and when are `std::cin` and `std::cout` defined?

-A: Global variables which static lifetime. --- Warning: There are dragons! (static initialization order fiasco, singletons, dead letter box debugging)
+A: Global variables with static lifetime. --- Warning: There are dragons! (static initialization order fiasco, singletons, dead letter box debugging)

 ## Variations on I-N-I-T